 The story of Bible Society and its founding revolves around three remarkable, yet markedly different, individuals: a determined Welsh girl, a visionary Welsh pastor, and a campaigning MP.

 In 1800 a 15-year-old Welsh girl named Mary Jones heard that, for the first time in her life, the Bible was available in her own language.
-Determined to possess a Bible of her own, Mary saved money over six long years and trekked 26 long miles through the rugged terrain of south Wales to buy a copy.
+Determined to possess a Bible of her own, Mary saved money over six long years and trekked 26 long miles through the rugged terrain of north Wales to buy a copy.

 With the help of Revd Thomas Charles of Bala, who arranged lodgings for Mary and sold her three Bibles for the price of one, Mary Jones’ determination was rewarded.
 Her story – and her unswerving desire to get hold of God’s written word – soon became the talk of the churches in the area.